 You Could Just Have Muscle Cramps

 You probably think of cramps as associated with menstruation, but you can also get cramps post-orgasm.
 Orgasming actually causes your vagina and the muscles in your pelvis to contract, which is a lot of what makes it feel so good!
-However, as with any muscle working hard, after orgasm you might end up with a muscle cramp in these places.
+However, as with any muscle working hard, you might end up with a muscle cramp after orgasm.
 These cramps might go away quickly, but can last up to a few hours.

 If this is the reason for your post-orgasm pain, the good news is that you probably know how to sooth your pelvic muscles from dealing with regular period cramps.
 Heat, anti-inflammatory pain killers, medical marijuana if you live in a place that has legalized it — these can all help the cramps subside.